Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Not enabling the paid services such as Web application firewall as we do not have the money
   - Documentation:
     - https://developers.cloudflare.com/cache/how-to/set-caching-levels/
+  - Changes the SSL/TSL security to full(STRICT) This requires the server to have a trusted Certificate authority or cloudflare Certificate on the server

-- Ensure that admin,user and error pages specific webpages are not indexed by default
+- Ensure that admin,user and error pages specific webpages are not indexed by default(security by obscurity)
   - Only guest pages are indexed

 - Checked Google Cloud Platform SQL configuration settings
   - ensure that only whitelisted users can connect to the googlecloudplatform as an administrator
   - Only ensure the minimum amount of users connected to the server which is root and coursefinity
   - Ensure no unused databases are in the google cloud platform

+- Use of static code analysis to check for potential misconfiguration
+  - bandit for python code analysis
+  - synk for dockerfile

+- DockerFile configuration has no medium-critical severity in the configuration file
+  - currently the configuration has no available fixes for the Dockerfile
 ---

 ## Wei Ren: